GluuFederation/docs-gg-prod/docs/source/admin-guide/services-routes-config.md

       - **Service:** `name: test-service-5003`, `URL: http://localhost:5003`
       - **Route:** `Hosts: test.com`, `Path: /v3`

-I am using `PATHs` field of Route to configure and differentiate the request from one another services.
+This example uses the `PATHs` field of the Route to configure and differentiate the request from other services.

-For `http://localhost:5001` case, you just need to request with `Host: test.com` in header.
+For `http://localhost:5001`, request with `Host: test.com` in header.

-For `http://localhost:5002` case, you need to request with `Host: test.com` and `/v2` in URL.
+For `http://localhost:5002`, request with `Host: test.com` and `/v2` in URL.

-For `http://localhost:5003` case, you need to request with `Host: test.com` and `/v3` in URL.
+For `http://localhost:5003`, request with `Host: test.com` and `/v3` in URL.